valiton/harbourmaster-docs/Usermanager.md

 ### Compatibility

-emberjs uses JavaScript prototype Extensions for Array, String and Function.
+Ember.js uses JavaScript prototype Extensions for Array, String and Function.
 To avoid compatibility issues in custom JavaScript, do not use incompatible JavaScript code.

 ## Installation

-### configuration
+### Configuration

-The usermanager uses external Service\/APIs, which need to be configured.
+The usermanager uses external Service/APIs, which need to be configured.

 The minimal required configurations for the usermanager are done by ENVIROMENT variables.